 Taking Asthma Medications Overview

-Asthma medication is available in two different categories: rescue medications or long term control medications.
-These are helpful in treating symptoms.
-Coastal Allergy & Asthma, Mobile, AL
+Asthma medication is available in two different categories: rescue medications or long-term control medications.
+This helps treat symptoms.

 Long-Term Asthma Control Medications